ephraim71/basilisk-rs/README.md

 # basilisk-rs

-A Rust port of the [Basilisk astrodynamics framework](https://github.com/AVSLab/basilisk).
+A Rust translation of the [Basilisk astrodynamics framework](https://github.com/AVSLab/basilisk).

 The project is under active development.
 Modules and scenarios are validated against Basilisk as they are ported.